MonkeyInPrivite/mip-wiki/content/Database/enablingads.md

 4. Profit!

 # Troubleshooting
+## Kindle not showing up?
+Make sure your Kindle is registered to that Amazon account.
+You can check the account on your Kindle in settings.
-Are ads still not enabling?
+## Are ads still not enabling?
 Make sure the Kindle's compatible, then try this.
 1. Make sure ads are enabled for the right Kindle on the Amazon website.
 2. Toggle Ads on and off (if it's free).
 3. Attempt a factory reset.